-The undersigned Class C common stockholder of Security National Financial Corporation (the "Company") acknowledges receipt of the Notice of Annual Meeting of the Stockholders to be held on Wednesday, July 1, 2015, at Valley Center Towers, 5373 South Green Street, Conference Room 105, Salt Lake City, Utah, beginning at 10:00 a.m., Mountain Daylight Time, and hereby appoints Messrs.
+The undersigned Class C common stockholder of Security National Financial Corporation (the "Company") acknowledges receipt of the Notice of Annual Meeting of the Stockholders to be held on Wednesday, July 6, 2016, at Valley Center Towers, 5373 South Green Street, Classroom No. 237, Salt Lake City, Utah, beginning at 10:00 a.m., Mountain Daylight Time, and hereby appoints Messrs.
 Scott M. Quist, S. Andrew Quist and Jeffrey R. Stephens, or either of them, each with full power of substitution, as attorneys and proxies to vote all the shares of the undersigned at said Annual Meeting of Stockholders and at all adjournments or postponements thereof, hereby ratify and confirm all that said attorneys and proxies may do or cause to be done by virtue hereof.
 The above-named attorneys and proxies are instructed to vote all of the undersigned's shares as follows:

-To elect six of the nine directors to be voted upon by Class A and Class C common stockholders together
+1. To elect five of the eight directors to be vote ed upon by Cl ass A and Class C common stockholders together [] FOR all nominees listed below (except a [] WITHHOLD AUTHORITY to vote for The state of the s NSTRUCTION: to withhold authority to vote to below.) for any individ lual nominee, strike a line through that nominee's name in John L. Cook, Ro er, M.D., H. Craig Moody, Norman G. Wilbur 2.
+To approve, on an advisory basis, the comp ensation of the e Named Executive Officers [] FOR [] A GAINST [] ABSTAIN ncorporation to increase the authorized capital stock of the sing the number of authorized shares of Class C common [] FOR [] A GAINST [] ABSTAIN 4. fiscal y To ratify the appointment of Eide Bailly L year ending December 31, 2016 LP as the Co mpany's independent registered public accountants for the [] FOR [] A AGAINST [] ABSTAIN 5. thereof. operly come b refore the meeting or any adjournment or postponements ECTION IS VILL BE VOTED AS DIRECTED HEREIN BY THE MADE, THIS PROXY WILL BE VOTED FOR THE PROPOSALS 2, 3, 4 and 5.
+Da ated , 2016 Sig gnature of Stockholder Sis gnature of Stockholder

-[ ] FOR all nominees listed below (except [ ] WITHHOLD AUTHORITY to vote for (INSTRUCTION: to withhold authority to arough that nominee's name in the list below.) dook, Robert G. Hunter, M.D., H. Craig Mood verbaugh, S. Andrew Quist and Norman G. Wil 2.
-To approve, on an advisory basis, the com- pensation of the Named Executive Officers []FOR [] AGAIN ST [] ABSTAIN 3.
-A com To approve the amendment of the Compa mon stock may be issued as up to 200,000 sha dditional 450,000 shares of Class A common stoc k to be made available for issuance under the plan, of whi ich up to 200,000 shares of Class []FOR [] AGAIN ST [] ABSTAIN 4.
-To ratify the appointment of Eide Bailly L LP as the Company's independent registered p ablic accountants for the fiscal year ending Decen nber 31, 2015 []FOR [] AGAIN ST [] ABSTAIN 5.
-To transact such other business as may pr operly come before the meeting or any adjourn ment or postponements thereof.
-FOR T ECUTED, WILL BE VOTED AS DIRECT 1 ABOVE AND FOR PROPOSALS 2, 3, 4 OCKHOLDER.
-IF NO DIRECTION IS MADE, THI S PROXY WILL BE VOTED Dated . , 2015 Signati ire of Stockholder Signati are of Stockholder Proxy Please sign your name exactly as it appears Card immediately. on your share certificate.
-If shares are held jo intly, each holder should sign.
-Executors, trustee es, and other fiduciaries should so indicate when signing.
-Please sign, date, and return this 33
+Please sign your name exactly as it appears on your share certificate.
+If shares are held jointly, each holder should sign.
+Executors, trustees, and other fiduciaries should so indicate when signing.
+Please sign, date, and return this Proxy Card immediately.